Joseph Kamaru: Illness and death

-In April 2018, after a circulating death hoax, Kamaru confirmed his good health in an interview with the Daily Nation.
-In the interview, Kamaru said "God could not take me until I oversaw changes in the music industry and mentor upcoming musicians to get the best songs for their audiences and in return get a better pay".
+In April 2018, after a circulating death hoax, Kamarū confirmed his good health in an interview with the Daily Nation.
+In the interview, Kamarū said "God could not take me until I oversaw changes in the music industry and mentor upcoming musicians to get the best songs for their audiences and in return get a better pay".

-Kamaru died on 3 October 2018 at the age of 79 at a hospital in Nairobi from complications of Parkinson's disease.
+Kamarū died on 3 October 2018 at the age of 79 at a hospital in Nairobi from complications of Parkinson's disease.
 He was survived by 2 siblings, 1 daughter and 3 sons.
-His grandson, also named Joseph Kamaru, is an ambient musician and sound designer who goes by the artistic name KMRU and is based in Berlin.
+His grandson, also named Joseph Kamarū, is an ambient musician and sound artist who goes by the artistic name KMRU and is based in Berlin.